blitu12345/blitu12345.github.io/README.md

 	*  Implemented extraction based summarizer and query based summarizer .
 	*  Implemented filtering on search results and deployed an overall system on localhost.

-* NVIDIA Developer Conference 2019
+## NVIDIA Developer Conference 2019
+* Participation as a Student
 	*  Participated at NVIDIA's developer conference held at mumbai.
 	*  This conference was aimed to bring all developers together and discuss current technologies in Deep learning and how industries utilises them.
 	*  Tech-stack: python, keras, linux, AWS

-Silversparro Technologies Pvt.
+## Silversparro Technologies Pvt.
 Ltd.

-* Deep Learning Engineer Intern.
+### Deep Learning Engineer Intern.
 *  Worked on Masked-RCNN to segement text lines from the reciept images to improve existing OCR model.
+	*  Tech-stack: python, tensorflow, keras, AWS
-	*  Worked on speech to text for a large e-commerce company on customer service recordings. .
+*  Worked on speech to text for a large e-commerce company on customer service recordings.
+	*  Tech-stack: python, tensorflow, keras, sst engines, AWS
 *  Worked on voot website customer data to predict the customer engagement: performed text analysis and cleaning(>40GB) and initial model creation
 	*  Tech-stack: python, tensorflow, keras, sst engines, AWS

-* Talk on Mask-RCNN on Image-Segmentation.
+## Talk on Mask-RCNN on Image-Segmentation.
+* Particiapted as a Presenter
 	*  I had delivered a talk on Masked-RCNN at Delhi's Data Science Meetup.
 	*  Report can be found [here](https://docs.google.com/presentation/d/13tW8yzSrJy5EglmkPqpKS_Fg5GMvY77CmsbAzdGm4n0/edit?usp=sharing).